 But the real rewards come from challenging each student with mathematics that is new, different, and "outside of the box."
 The problems on the contest are hard, but designed to be within reach.
-Even so, if your son or daughter managed to solve only one or two problems, they should still be proud, because these problems are meant to be more challenging than they routinely encounter in their mathematics courses.
+Even so, if your son or daughter managed to solve only one or two problems, one should still feel that they accomplished something, because these problems are meant to be more challenging than they routinely encounter in their mathematics courses.